matinnuhamunada/hpc101/docs/source/prerequisite.rst

  or

- If you already have an account
+ If you already have an account:

  #.
 Login to your NCI account https://my.nci.org.au/mancini
  #.
 Select Project and Groups on the left-side menu
  #.
 Select Find project or group on the top tab and search vp91 to apply for membership